Jerry Sisemore

-Jerald Grant Sisemore (born July 16, 1951) is a former American football offensive lineman who played for 12 seasons in the National Football League (NFL) for the Philadelphia Eagles from 1973 to 1984.
-He played college football for the University of Texas.
+Jerald Grant Sisemore (born July 16, 1951) is an American former professional football player who was an offensive lineman for 12 seasons in the National Football League (NFL) for the Philadelphia Eagles from 1973 to 1984.
+During his time with the Eagles, he made the Pro-Bowl twice and was a starter in Super Bowl XV.
+He played college football for the Texas Longhorns where he was a two-time unanimous All-American and won the 1970 National Championship.

 College career

 As a sophomore, Sisemore was a regular on the 1970 Longhorn team that built an unbeaten streak to 30 games.
 The next year Sisemore blossomed into one of the nation's best linemen as he had the first of two consecutive seasons (1971 and 1972) where he was both an all-conference and Unanimous All-America selection.
-In his 1972 senior year, Texas won its third consecutive Southwest Conference title and gained its third straight Cotton Bowl Classic bid.
+In his 1972 senior year, Texas won its fifth consecutive Southwest Conference title and gained its dfourth straight Cotton Bowl Classic bid.
 He was inducted to the College Football Hall of Fame in 2002.

 Professional career

-Sisemore was an impact player with the Philadelphia Eagles, especially after the arrival of legendary coach Dick Vermeil in 1976.
+Sisemore was the 3rd pick in the 1973 NFL draft and was an impact player with the Philadelphia Eagles, especially after the arrival of legendary coach Dick Vermeil in 1976.
 The Eagles gradually improved under Vermeil, and reached the NFL playoffs in 1978 and 1979, and Super Bowl XV in 1980.
 Sisemore was a big part of an offense that featured Philadelphia sports legends such as quarterback Ron Jaworski and running back Wilbert Montgomery.
 Sisemore is considered one of the greatest offensive linemen in franchise history.
+In addition to the Super Bowl, Sisemore played in two Pro Bowls before retiring after the 1985 season.

+Personal life

+Sisemore moved to Lago Vista, Texas where he opened a marina on Lake Travis and became a real estate agent.